TNT Sports Reload - Episode 11Sep 26

 Usman is a pure welterweight and has never fought outside the 170lb class in the UFC.

-However, he has hinted at a potential showdown against former light heavyweight champion Jan Blachowicz in the future – a move that could see him jump 35lb in weight.
+However, he has hinted at a potential showdown with former light-heavyweight champion Jan Blachowicz in the future – a move that could see him jump 35lb in weight.